Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 You don’t have to spend hours bending over to plant.
 It is not taxing on your body as compared to traditional farming methods.
 There is a certain way you plant your seeding in the aquaponics floats that is so easy on your body.

 One great advantage of Aquaponics systems is that they can be customized for the users.
-They can be set up anywhere accessible for anyone with mobility issues.
+They can be set up anywhere and accessible to anyone with mobility issues.
 It can also be raised or lowered to make it accessible for anyone with height or mobility issues.

 The costs of setting up and maintaining an aquaponics system are far better when you consider how much food and fish it can provide yearly.
 There is some startup cost, but after that, the maintenance cost is not very high as compared to conventional farming methods.

 Aquaponics systems are very sustainable.
 After the startup cost, you don’t really need anything on a regular basis.
 The only item you will purchase regularly is fish food.
 You won’t need to purchase fertilizers and pesticides and the water is recirculated.

 Aquaponics systems are environmentally friendly as there are no chemicals used hence no harmful chemicals runoff into the watershed.
 Aquaponics protects our rivers and lakes.
-Conventional farming uses a lot of fertilizers and the excess fertilizers eventually get in the rivers resulting in harmful side effects for marine life and the atmosphere.
+Conventional farming uses a lot of fertilizers and the excess fertilizers eventually get into the rivers resulting in harmful side effects for marine life and the atmosphere.

 “Food miles” are greatly reduced as the produce travels a short distance from the aquaponics system to the house for consumption.
 This helps reduce harmful gas emissions into the atmosphere.

 Aquaponics systems give you the ability to produce organic plants and vegetables for consumption.
 There are many benefits to an aquaponics system that should motivate anyone to explore the possibility of building one.